 The Paul Dinning channel offers a wide assortment of beautiful wildlife videos.
 Many of these videos feature birds and mice and are made just for cats, but there’s also a selection of virtual dog walks that showcase some stunning scenery.
 Video lengths range from 20 minutes to eight or more hours, so you can use them for multiple situations, whether you enjoy them with your cat at home or to keep your cat occupied while you’re away.

 The Cat Entertainment channel is a fabulous option for cat TV and cat games.
-The cat videos are sorted by subject, and you can choose from birds, fish, rabbits, and other wildlife that are sure to grab your cat’s attention.
+The videos for cats are sorted by subject, and you can choose from birds, fish, rabbits, and other wildlife that are sure to grab your cat’s attention.
 You can also pick from many different animated cat games that are ideal for use on an iPad or tablet.
 Enticing animals like fish and mice and even a laser pointer game are sure to get your cat engaged and frisky.

 If your cat is feeling playful, a video from the Cat Games channel should do the trick.
 This channel offers all sorts of fun animated cat games, from night fishing to sunset birds to attack of the dragonflies.
 The channel also offers plenty of videos detailing fun DIY items you can make for your cat.
 You also can choose from plenty of videos for cats, including meerkats, carp, and woodpeckers.
 The channel even has a few virtual walks, so your indoor cat can experience the great outdoors safely.